Haivision/srt/docs/srt-live-transmit.md

 enforce `ipv6only=0` in order to be able to accept both IPv4 and IPv6 connections in the same listener.

-4. In rendezvous mode you may only interconnect both parties IPv4 or both parties IPv6.
-Unlike listener mode though, if you want to leave the socket default-bound (you don't specify `adapter`), the socket will be bound with the same IP version as the target address.
-If you do specify `adapter` though, then both this one and target address must be of the same family.
+4. In rendezvous mode you may only interconnect both parties using IPv4, or both using IPv6.
+Unlike listener mode, if you want to leave the socket default-bound (you don't specify `adapter`), the socket will be bound with the same IP version as the target address.
+If you do specify `adapter`, then both this address and the target address must be of the same family.

 Examples: